 No availability in Buderim right now?

-We'll email you when paediatric OT clinics in Buderim start accepting new patients.
+We'll email you when paediatric OT clinics in Buderim start accepting new clients.

 Looking beyond Buderim?